ComunidadAylas/PackSquash/index.md

 <p align="center"><img src="https://user-images.githubusercontent.com/7822554/96335786-5f403f80-107b-11eb-8aa8-d0e0b6e1aae9.png" alt="PackSquash logo" width="300" height="300"></p>

-A Minecraft resource pack optimizer which aims to achieve the best possible compression, which allows for efficient distribution and slightly improved load times in the game, at good speed.
 Anecdotal evidence shows that, with the default options, it is able to reduce the size of the _Witchcraft & Wizardary_ resource pack ZIP file by Floo Network (version 1.6.2) from 118 MiB to 57 MiB, a 51.69% size reduction.

 ## 🔎 How does it work?
 PackSquash walks through the resource pack files that it recognizes in a directory, applying per-file configurable lossy and lossless compression techniques, and builds a ZIP file with the results that can be used directly by Minecraft.
 Currently, PackSquash can apply the following techniques: